Kernersville Historic Preservation Society

 Preserving historical Kernersville became critical in the 1980’s due to the rapid development of commercial and residential property.
 The Kernersville Historical Preservation Society (KHPS) was formed in 1982 to serve as an advocate for the Town’s historical buildings and memories of past generations.
 Many historic homes had already been lost and with them the history of the people who lived there.
 Long-time Kernersville resident, Cornelia Adams was instrumental in founding and leading the KHPS for more than 10 years.
 Mrs. Adams and Mary Ruth Korner, unofficial town historians, did much to preserve the printed history of the town.
 Today, the KHPS’ mission is to carry on this work and welcome alll to become involved.

-Join the Kernersville Historic Preservation Society in celebrating historic preservation month for:
+Join the Kernersville Historic Preservation Society in celebrating historic preservation month:

 In honor of veterans interred at the historic St. Paul’s AME cemetery, the Kernersville chapter of the DAR, in conjunction with the Kernersville Historic Preservation Society, held a Wreath Laying Ceremony on Sunday, December 12, 2021.
 The ceremony begin at 2:00 p.m.
 There are four known veterans buried at St. Paul’s: